justliya/GetHired/README.md

   - Context-aware chaining to increase response relevance and accuracy.
 - **Cloud Infrastructure**:
   - **Vertex AI** for LLM-driven intelligence, reasoning, and content generation.
-  - **Firestore** to persist data on job listings, resumes, user preferences, and research.
+  - **Firestore** to persist data on job listings, resumes, user preferences, and research
+  - **Cloud Run** used to deploy agent
 - **Custom MCP Server**:
-  - Manages tool orchestration and sub-agent coordination.
+  - Provides access to tools that agents utilize to complete task.

 ---